HIF: The hypergraph interchange format for higher-order networks: Case study

 \subsubsection{Hypergraphx}

 To demonstrate the capabilities of Hypergraphx, we consider our example publications dataset and perform an exploratory analysis combining community detection, motifs, and visualization.
-Specifically, in Fig.~\ref{fig:HIF_case_study}(b), we apply (overlapping) community detection to the largest connected component, identifying groups of closely related nodes~\cite{contisciani_inference_2022}, and visualize the structure of the resulting hypergraph.
-We further use Hypergraphx to mine the frequency of subhypergraph patterns of sizes 3 and 4~\cite{lotito_exact_2024}, describing the hypergraph of publications at its microscale and providing insights into the structural building blocks of higher-order interactions present in the data~\cite{lotito_higherorder_2022a}.
+Specifically, in Figure~\ref{fig:HIF_case_study}(b), we apply (overlapping) community detection to the largest connected component, identifying groups of closely related nodes~\autocite{contisciani_inference_2022}, and visualize the structure of the resulting hypergraph.
+We further use Hypergraphx to mine the frequency of subhypergraph patterns of sizes 3 and 4~\autocite{lotito_exact_2024}, describing the hypergraph of publications at its microscale and providing insights into the structural building blocks of higher-order interactions present in the data~\autocite{lotito_higherorder_2022a}.
 This use case illustrates how Hypergraphx can serve as a key component of an integrated workflow within the higher-order network ecosystem, enabling complex tasks such as motif analysis and community detection to be performed efficiently and in combination with other tools.